-For all coverages, staff continues to explore the cost-benefit of various options to maximize coverage without significantly increasing premium costs, and other options to reduce premium costs without increasing Metropolitan's risk exposure.
+For all coverages staff continues to explore the cost-benefit of various options to maximize coverage without significantly increasing premium costs, and other options to reduce premium costs without increasing Metropolitan's risk exposure.
 Staff also reviews and analyzes the suitability of the retention levels and coverage limits along with input from actuaries and comparisons to other organizations.
 As long as premium costs and Metropolitan's risk exposures remain stable, the actuarial recommendations for retention and excess coverage levels remain in place.
 Staff continues to review and evaluate the viability of obtaining other lines of coverage such as fire, flood, cyber liability, and earthquake coverage as risks and needs change.
 In past years, Metropolitan has not purchased these coverages because it has not been financially favorable, compared with the risk exposure, and because Metropolitan can raise funds if repairs are required.
-Metropolitan did a deeper dive into cyber liability coverage and obtained board authority of up to \$100,000 to obtain a policy to help finance and provide expertise and logistics in financing that risk.
+Metropolitan did a deeper dive into cyber liability coverage and obtained board authority of up to \$100,000 to obtain a policy to provide expertise and logistics, and if necessary to finance some of that risk.
 The costs were still too high, and above the approved board authority amount, and consequently the policy was not purchased for FY 2022/23.
-Staff continues to seek cost-effective options to insure a portion of the potential cyber liability exposure as an addition to Metropolitan's robust cyber liability defense.
+Staff continues to seek cost effective options to insure a portion of the potential cyber liability exposure as an addition to Metropolitan's robust cyber liability defense.

-Premium costs for other excess and specialty policies will vary by line of coverage but are expected to have varying cost increases due to inflationary pressures but also increased claims payment trends globally in some lines of coverage.
-The Aircraft Liability and Hull Policy premium is expected to increase from \$81,820 paid in FY 2022/23 to an estimated \$90,000.
-Metropolitan's Crime policy premium is anticipated to rise by approximately five percent from \$10,901 to \$11,450.
+Premium costs for other excess and specialty policies will vary by line of coverage but are expected to have varying cost increases due to inflationary pressures described earlier, and also due to increased claims payment trends globally in some lines of coverage.
+The Aircraft Liability and Hull Policy premium is expected to increase from \$89,735 paid in FY 2023/24 to an estimated \$99,000.
+Metropolitan's Crime policy premium is anticipated to rise by approximately five percent from \$11,401 to about \$12,000.

 Metropolitan also maintains a property damage policy due to fire damage that occurred near the Diemer Facility in the fall of 2009.
 This policy was originally purchased in order to obtain reimbursement of over \$500,000 from the Federal Emergency Management Agency for damage repair.
-Last year the premium renewal cost was \$5,236, and due to continued wildfire-related losses in the western United States weighing on the insurance market, it is expected to again rise by up to 25 percent, to \$6,545 for FY 2023/24.
+Last year the premium renewal cost \$7,350 due to continued wildfire-related losses in the western United States weighing on the insurance market and is expected to rise again by up to 25 percent, to an estimated \$9,200 for FY 2024/25.

 Metropolitan also carries Travel Accident and Special Contingency three-year duration policies, last purchased in fiscal 2022/23, which are not up for renewal until July 2025.
-In 2022, the renewal premiums cost \$21,633 and \$4,442, respectively.
+In 2022, the renewal premiums cost \$21,633 and \$4,442 respectively.

-To complete the insurance renewal for FY 2023/24, with similar limits and retentions, staff anticipates renewal premium costs of about \$1.974 million compared with approximately \$1.715 million for FY 2022/23.
+To complete the insurance renewal for FY 2024/25, with similar limits and retentions, staff anticipates renewal premium costs of about \$2.093 million compared with approximately \$1.838 million for FY 2023/24.